USS LST-4: USN service history

 LST-4 was assigned to the Mediterranean Theatre and participated in the following operations: the Allied invasion of Sicily in July 1943; the Salerno Landings in September 1943; the Anzio-Nettuno advanced landings on the west coast of Italy from January to February 1944; and the Invasion of southern France from August to September 1944.

 Royal Navy service

 LST-4 was decommissioned from the USN on 23 December 1944, in Bizerte, Tunisia, and commissioned into the Royal Navy the next day.
-On 14 January 1945, while on sailing between Taranto, Italy, and Piraeus, Greece, she struck a mine, but was still able to make Piraeus.
+On 14 January 1945, while sailing between Taranto, Italy, and Piraeus, Greece, she struck a mine, but was still able to make Piraeus.
 She transferred to Alexandria, Egypt, in June, before making way for Malta, for repairs from 10 to 24 October 1945.

 She was returned to the United States in early 1946, by a Royal Navy crew.
 En route she lost her port side screw and had to be towed by another LST to Norfolk, Virginia.
 She was turned back over to USN custody.

 Final disposition

 LST-4 was struck from the Navy list on 19 June 1946.
-On 10 September 1947, she was sold to the Boston Metals Company, of Baltimore, Maryland, for scrap.
+On 10 September 1947, she was sold to the Boston Metals Company, of Baltimore, Maryland, for scrapping.